 How to create and manage relationships between tables in the model.

 How to create and manage calculations, measures, and Key Performance Indicators that help users analyze model data.

-How to create partitions that divide table data into smaller logical parts that can be processed independent from other partitions.
+How to create partitions dividing table data into smaller logical parts, that can be processed independent from other partitions.